-Your pet will be issued with a document that officially records all it’s vital information as well as all the various treatments he/she has had in the past.
+Your pet will be issued with a document that officially records all it’s vital information.
+This will include all the various treatments he/she has had in the past.
 Having this will speed up and simplify travelling abroad with you.
 When you travel, you must take all originals of your pet’s documents as photocopies will not be accepted.

 You can get a pet passport from most UK vets, however, if yours doesn’t offer this service, then search online for the nearest vet that does or contact the Government’s Rural Services Helpline.
 When you go to the vet to apply for the passport, you will need to take your pet along with you and also, their identity and vaccination records.
 The passport will only be valid if your pet meets all of the entry requirements.

 Health & Vaccinations